-Thanks to the active opensource CMS community, especially the big three (WordPress, Joomla and Drupal) website development cost has dwindled down to affordable levels.
+Thanks to the active open source CMS community, especially the big three (WordPress, Joomla, and Drupal) website development cost has dwindled down to affordable levels.
 The more you understand how to use a CMS the better you can control development cost and best make use of your site to promote your products or services.

-For people like me who has close to zero code nor design skills the most important thing when creating a new site is to get content published very quickly, it should look professional and also be very usable for visitors.
+For people like me who has close to zero code nor design skills, the most important thing when creating a new site is to get content published very quickly, it should look professional and also be very usable for visitors.
 Because I’d rather want to spend time on content and website optimization and not on learning advanced coding.

-If customization is not of top priority for you, just search for the innumerable free templates for your content platform and you can have a site up and running ridiculously cheap.
-But for owners who don’t really want to have their site look very like thousands of others they are looking for a professional looking template and then have someone tweak around until it fits their requirements.
+If customization is not of top priority for you, just search for the innumerable free templates for your content platform, and you can have a site up and running ridiculously cheap.
+But for owners who don’t want to have their site look very like thousands of others they are looking for a professional looking template and then have someone tweak around until it fits their requirements.

-Generally these markets function as places where lots of designers showcase their collection of themes that can be purchased one on one.
+These markets function as places where lots of designers showcase their collection of themes that can be purchased one on one.
 They are popular for the sheer endless amount of stand-alone-themes you can choose from, though quality is really of varying levels.

 Professional support and bug fixing is not provided by the market owner.
 The creator of the template himself is responsible for support and in most cases speed and availability is limited if you report a problem.
 Some quality theme markets you should know (ordered by Alexa):

 A well-respected bazaar, where only high-class work can be uploaded as TF has very upper-market conditions regarding quality standards.
 Known for having very unique themes for WordPress and Joomla created by thousands of talented designers.

 These providers develop themes and frameworks and sell only their products, either as single item or offer a flat fee for accessing the complete collection.
 These shops are pros in terms of design standards.